 It’s Perfect For Anyone That’s Looking To Get A Better Workout

-There’s a ton of balancing involved in yoga anyway, but having to balance on a board (that’s only so big) on a body of water makes the balancing act all that much more important.
-Your core becomes more engaged and you need to focus more if you want to avoid falling in the water.
+There’s a ton of balancing involved in yoga anyway, but balancing on a board (that’s only so big) on a body of water makes the balancing act much more important.
+Your core becomes more engaged and you need to focus more to avoid falling in the water.

 The board lets you know exactly how good your posture and balance is as well.
-For instance, you’re going to be able to easily tell if you put more weight on one side of your body when you’re holding poses such as Downward Dog and you can adjust yourself accordingly.
+For instance, you can easily tell if you put more weight on one side of your body when you’re holding poses such as Downward Dog and you can adjust yourself accordingly.

 The Tranquility Value Can’t Be Beat

 Seriously, could there be anything more beautiful than floating on the water with the morning breeze blowing through your hair, watching the sunrise over the horizon while you do your sun salutations?
 I think not.
 I did yoga on the beach – and believe me, it’s one of the most beautiful things you’ll ever experience (seriously, if you’ve never done it, I strongly suggest trying it once.
 5:30 am can be appealing if you do it right) – but something about taking it to the water seems even better.